jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 standing to air, and we have a considerable armoury of rope brought back from the pushing fronts waiting for the 2011 team.

-The work by the JSPDT in the Autumn has `opened up` M2 once again and brought the possibility of forging a connection back to the table.
+The work by the JSPDT in the Autumn has 'opened up' *M2* once again and brought the possibility of forging a connection back to the table.

-The pushing of the Republica streamway (now Insomnia) to within a few metres of the maximum depth of the cave has reawakened the possibility of further depth extension to Vrtnarija.
+The pushing of the Republica streamway (now *Insomnia*) to within a few metres of the maximum depth of the cave has reawakened the possibility of further depth extension to *Vrtnarija*.
-Expedition members have mooted the possibility of establishing an additional 2-man `deep camp' to benefit pushing trips in the lower reaches of the cave, particularly any revisits to the far North end of the system.
+Expedition members have mooted the possibility of establishing an additional 2-man 'deep camp' to benefit pushing trips in the lower reaches of the cave, particularly any revisits to the far North end of the system.

 ## Migovec's Long Term Prospects